What is a trust?

 When does the trust take effect?

 A trust that is set up to take effect only upon the death of the settlor is called a “testamentary” trust.
-This type of trust is taxed as a separate taxpayer at the same marginal tax rates as individuals.
 A trust that is established or “settled” while the settlor is living is called an “inter vivos” trust.
-One drawback associated with this type of trust is that it is taxed at the highest income tax rate for individuals, which is approximately 45% in Ontario.
+Trusts are considered by Canada Revenue Agency to be separate taxpayers and are generally taxed at the highest income tax rate for individuals.
+There are a couple of exemptions to this general rule and such trusts are taxed at the same graduated tax rates as individuals.

 Why establish a trust?